 vinegar (white wine or red wine)

-Thinly slice the apple.
+Trim the green beans and cut in half.
+Thinly slice the apple into wedges.
 Pick and thinly slice the mint leaves (if using).
-Slice the cucumber into half-moons.

 In a shallow bowl, combine the salt, plain flour and a good pinch of pepper.
-In a second shallow bowl, whisk the eggs.
+In a second shallow bowl, whisk the egg.
 In a third shallow bowl, place the panko breadcrumbs.

-Separate the pork schnitzels (there will be about 2 per person).
-Dip the schnitzels into the plain flour, then into the egg and finally into the panko breadcrumbs.
+Separate the pork schnitzels (there should be about 2 per person).
+Dip the schnitzels into the seasoned flour, then into the egg and finally into the panko breadcrumbs.
 Set aside on a plate.

 Heat a large frying pan over a medium-high heat.
-Add the pecans and toast for 3-4 minutes or until fragrant.
-Transfer to a plate.
+Add the green beans and a splash of water and cook until tender, 3-4 minutes.
+Transfer to a large bowl.
 Return the frying pan to a high heat with enough olive oil to coat the base.
-When the oil is hot, add 1/2 the crumbed pork and cook for 1-2 minutes on each side, or until golden and cooked through.
-Transfer to a plate lined with paper towel to drain.
-Repeat with the remaining schnitzels.
+When the oil is hot, add 1/2 the crumbed pork and cook until golden and cooked through, 1-2 minutes each side.
+Transfer to a plate lined with paper towel.
+Repeat with the remaining pork schnitzels.
 TIP: Add extra oil between batches if necessary.

-In a large bowl, combine the honey, vinegar and olive oil (1 tbs for 2 people / 2 tbs for 4 people).
-Add the mixed salad leaves, toasted pecans, apple, cucumber, shaved Parmesan cheese and mint (if using) to the dressing.
+In the bowl with the beans, add the honey, vinegar and olive oil (1 tbs for 2 people / 2 tbs for 4 people).
+Mix to combine.
+Add the mixed salad leaves, apple, shaved Parmesan cheese and mint (if using) to the dressing.
 Toss to coat.
 TIP: Toss the salad just before serving to keep the leaves crisp.

-Divide the pork schnitzel and the apple and Parmesan salad between plates.
-Serve with smokey aioli.
+Divide the pork schnitzels and the crunchy apple, mint and Parmesan salad between plates.
+Serve with the smokey aioli.
+TIP: For the low-calorie option, serve without the smokey aioli.